codepath/android_guides/Extended-ActionBar-Guide.md

 An ActionBar is located at the top of an activity and it can display any number of status or navigation related elements such as title, icon, buttons, or arbitrary action-related views.

-Older Android devices have a hardware Option button which use to open a menu but the ActionBar replaces that concept in modern Android apps.
+Older Android devices have a hardware Option button to open the menu.
+The ActionBar replaces that concept in modern Android apps.

 This is typically used for displaying the title of the application and providing a primary navigation for the app.
 The ActionBar can contain primary action buttons as well as tabs to control navigation within any app.